Short Bowel Syndrome: how can stem cells help?

 SBS is often discussed in the context of infants and adult cases.
 The majority of adult and infant SBS cases occur after damaged sections of the small intestine are surgically removed.

 In Adults, SBS can occur when a different medical problem requires the removal of half or more of the small intestine.
-Medical problems that may require removing parts of the intestine include things such as intestinal cancer, blood clots, death of neurons controlling the intestine, physical damage (like a serious wound to the abdomen) or severe cases of Crohn’s disease.
+Medical problems that may require removing parts of the intestine include things such as severe cases of Crohn’s disease, blood clots, death of neurons controlling the intestine, physical damage (like a serious wound to the abdomen) or very rarely intestinal cancer.

 In infants, developmental problems can cause parts of the small intestine to be severely damaged or start to die.
-One specific example of this is necrotizing enterocolitis, where an infant’s intestinal muscles and nerves have died making the intestine nonfunctional.
+One specific example of this is necrotizing enterocolitis, which is an infective/inflammatory process that causes parts of an infant’s intestine (including the intestinal lining layer, muscles and nerves) to die making the intestine non-functional.
 Surgical removal of these regions can greatly shorten the small intestine and lead to SBS.
 Alternatively, some infants suffering from SBS are born missing large parts of the small intestine, but this is less common.

 Most treatments for SBS (for both infants and adults) begin with supplying nutrients and water directly to the blood stream (parenteral nutrition).
 This gives the intestine time to recover from any surgical treatments and then adapt to being shorter in length.
 However, even if the intestine does manage to adapt and parenteral nutrition is stopped, special diets and dietary supplements for individuals are often a permanent requirement.